arvindmvepa/al-seg/README.md

 datasets.
 To apply our method to the other datasets, simply update the `dataset` parameter in the `model` section and `dataset_type` in the `data_geometry` section.
 Please look at the other yaml files as a guide.

+## Citation

+If you use this project in your research, please cite the following:

+@inproceedings{vepaintegrating,
+  title={Integrating Deep Metric Learning with Coreset for Active Learning in 3D Segmentation}, author={Vepa, Arvind Murari and YANG, ZUKANG and Choi, Andrew and Joo, Jungseock and Scalzo, Fabien and Sun, Yizhou}, booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems}
+}

 ## License